An Industry Consortium to Advance Software Quality

-The mission of the Consortium for IT Software Quality™ (CISQ™) is to develop international standards to automate software quality measurement.
+The mission of the Consortium for Information & Software Quality™ (CISQ™) is to develop international standards to automate software quality measurement and to promote the development and sustainment of secure, reliable, and trustworthy software.
 Through the work of CISQ, industry-supported standards have been developed to measure software size, structural quality, and technical debt from source code.
 These standards are used by IT organizations, IT service providers, and software vendors in contracting, developing, testing, accepting, and deploying software applications.

 - Software sizing is used to estimate development projects and measure productivity

-- Structural quality is an assessment of security, reliability, performance efficiency and maintainability
+- Structural quality refers to the software's security, reliability, performance efficiency and maintainability

-- Technical debt is an estimate of corrective maintenance due to weaknesses remaining in code and architecture
+- Technical debt is an estimate of corrective maintenance due to weaknesses in the code and architecture

 Members are IT executives from the Global 2000, system integrators, outsourced service providers, and software technology vendors.
 CISQ's roadmap includes the development of new standards, certification programs, and deployment activities to advance the state of practice in software engineering.
 There are two membership levels - individual membership and corporate membership.
 A benefit of corporate membership is the ablity to participate in standards development.